assurance-maladie-digital/design-system/README.md

 ## Introduction

-The goal of our Design System is to unify our work, this allows teams to share their knowledge more easily and speed-up development of products.
+The goal of our Design System is to unify our work, which allows teams to share their knowledge more easily and speed-up development of products.

 ## Ecosystem